 Reference (include title, author, journal title, year of publication, volume and issue, pages) Evidence level (I-VII) Key findings, outcomes or recommendations Stevens, B., Yamanda, J., Lee G., & Ohlsson, A. Sucrose for analgesia in newborn infants undergoing painful procedures.
 Cochrane Database if Systematic Reviews, 2013, Issue 1 Art.
-No.: CD001069.DOI:10.1002/14651858.CD001069.pub4.
-Systematic review of 57 RCT's in which neonates term (29) preterm (27) or both (1) received sucrose for procedural pain.
+No.: CD001069.DOI:10.1002/14651858.CD001069.pub4. İ Systematic review of 57 RCT's in which neonates term (29) preterm (27) or both (1) received sucrose for procedural pain.
 Sucrose is safe and effective for reducing procedural pain from single events Sucrose is most effective for heel lancing and has some effectiveness for venipuncture.
 Optimal dosing yet to be established, inconsistency in effective sucrose dosing evidence: Recommended use of sucrose 0.012 to 0.12 g (0.05ml to 0.5ml of 24% sucrose) be administered approximately two minutes prior to single heel lances and venipunctures in neonates.
 The peak effect appears to occur at two minutes and lasts approximately four minutes; the analgesic effect may wear off for prolonged procedures.
 Small doses of 24% sucrose (0.01 to 0.02 ml) are efficacious in very-low birthweight infants while larger doses (0.24 to 0.50 ml) reduce crying time in term infants.
 Sucrose was effective in reducing crying behaviours, grimacing, and vagal tone.
 Unidimensional, multidimensional and composite pain scores were reduced during heel lance with volumes and concentrations ranging from 0.5 to 2 mL of 12% to 50% solution.
-Further investigation required: The repeated administration of sucrose in neonates The use of sucrose with other interventions e.g. NNS and kangaroo care The minimal effective dose of longer procedures such as ROP examinations, bladder catheterisation, venipuncture and circumcision.
-The effect of repeated sucrose administration on immediate (pain intensity) and long-term (neurodevelopmental) outcomes No studies reported on long-term neurodevelopmental outcomes
+Further investigation required: The repeated administration of sucrose in neonates The use of sucrose with other interventions e.g. NNS and kangaroo care The minimal effective dose of sucrose during a single painful procedure Sucrose use in extremely preterm, unstable, ventilated neonates (or a combination) The effectiveness of sucrose for longer procedures such as ROP examinations, bladder catheterisation, venipuncture and circumcision.
+The effect of repeated sucrose administration on immediate (pain intensity) and long-term (neurodevelopmental) outcomes